Connectivity of joins, cohomological quantifier elimination, and an algebraic Toda's theorem

 We shall now extend the connectivity result above to the relative setting.
 Suppose now that $S$ is a scheme of finite type over a field $k$ and $\cE$ is a vector bundle on $S$.
 Let $X$ be a closed subscheme of $\bbP(\cE)$.
 Then, as before, we have a natural embedding $\rJ^{[p]}_{S}(X) \hookrightarrow \bbP(\cE^ {\oplus (p+1)})$.
 Recall, we have a commutative diagram

 where $\bbP(\cE^ {\oplus (p+1)})_{\pi(X)}$ is canonically isomorphic to $\bbP(\cF^ {\oplus (p+1)})$ with $\cF := \cE|_{\pi(X)}$.\\

 We have the following relative version of Theorem~\ref{thm:connjoin}.
-We state the proposition for etale cohomology with $\bbZ/\ell$ (or $\bbZ_{\ell}$) coefficients with $\ell$ prime to the characteristic of $k$.
+We state the proposition for etale cohomology with $\bbZ/\ell$ (or $\bbZ_{\ell}$ or $\bbQ_{\ell}$) coefficients with $\ell$ not equal to the characteristic of $k$.
 However, as will be clear from the proof, the same result holds in any good cohomology theory.
 The proof only uses the proper base change theorem and existence of a Leray spectral sequence.
-In particular, it is applicable in the setting of mixed Hodge modules.

 \begin{theorem} With notation as above, the natural map